Paulius0112/aws-solution-architect-associate/databases.md

 - Once **at rest encryption** is enabled, data, automated backups, snapshots and read replicas are encrypted as well
 - Can only enabled while creating a database
 - **SSL/TLS encryption in transit** - can be enabled by downloading AWS-provided root certificates and use them when connecting to DB.
 You can download one certificate for all regions or only region-specific

+__Scalability of RDS__
+- You can only scale RDS up (compute and storage)
+- You cannot decrease the allocated storage for an RDS instance
+- You can scale storage and change the storage type for all DB engines except MS SQL
+    - Workaround is to create a new instance from snapshot with the new configuration
+- Scaling compute will cause downtime
+    - Scaling storage can happen while the RDS instance is running without outage however there may be performance degradation
+- You can choose to have changes take effect immediately, however, the default is within the maintenance window
+- All RDS types support a maximum DB size of 64 TiB except for Microsoft SQL server (16 TiB)

+__HA approaches for databases__
+- If possible, choose DynamoDB over RDS because of inherent fault tolerance
+- If DynamoDB cant be used, choose Aurora because of redundancy and automatic recovery features
+- If Aurora cant be used, choose Multi-AZ RDS
+- Frequent RDS snapshots can protect aginst data corruption or failure, and they won't impact performance of Multi-AZ deployment

 - *RedShift (OLAP - online analytics processing)*
     - Used for Business Intelligence or Data Warehousing